Singularity (Mae album)

-Singularity is Mae's third full-length release and their major label debut.
-The album was originally to be released in April 2007 on Tooth & Nail Records like their previous two albums, but the band signed a deal with major label Capitol Records soon after the new album announcement which pushed the release date back to August 14, 2007.
+Singularity is American rock band Mae's third full-length release and their major label debut.
+The album was originally to be released in April 2007 on Tooth & Nail Records like their previous two albums, but the band signed a deal with major label Capitol Records soon after the new album announcement which pushed the release date back to a US release of August 14, 2007.
+It was released in Japan on August 22, 2007.

 Production

 Mae headed to Los Angeles to record Singularity with producer Howard Benson in October 2006.
 The band came up with the title Singularity from a book that Marshall and Sweitzer were reading by Australian scientist Paul Davies.
 Jacob Marshall referred to the term as being "the ultimate unknowable in science... the interface between the natural and the supernatural.’
 We realized through those conversations that there is so much more for us to learn and to understand and these ideas inspired us to question everything."
+This album is considered pop and rock.

 The band was inspired by bands like Pearl Jam, U2, The Smashing Pumpkins, Nirvana, and Rage Against the Machine when they were creating Singularity.
 Jacob stated in a recent interview with Fuss Magazine that Mae collaborated with musical artist Kenna for a track titled "Novacaine" that would be for the Japanese release.
 Jacob said the band would try to leak the extra track to their listeners.
 The track would be released on release day as a bonus track via the iTunes Store.